 7 Best Exercises for Seniors (and a Few to Avoid!)

 Exercise and nutrition are essential parts of a healthy lifestyle throughout one’s life, and as we age, our requirements are ever changing.
 A growing body of research illustrates how regular exercise is especially important for seniors, and how more seniors are opting for an active lifestyle instead of a sedentary one.
-This article will show you the benefits of exercise for older adults, the seven best forms of exercise for seniors, and a few exercises that may be hazardous to seniors’ health.

 The Health Benefits of Exercise in Older Adults

 Our biology changes as we get older, causing seniors to have different reasons for staying in shape than younger generations.
 Though physical fitness provides benefits at any age, the health perks physically fit seniors enjoy are more notable.
-Physicians and researchers say seniors should remain as active as possible, without overexerting one’s self.
+Physicians and researchers say seniors should remain as active as possible, without overexerting themselves.
 In older adults, exercise helps you live a longer, healthier, and more joyous life.

 Some of the benefits of exercising later in life include:

-More exercise means more independence for seniors:
+More exercise means more independence for seniors

 Seniors that exercise regularly are less likely to depend on others.
-According to Harvard Medical School, regular exercise promotes an older adults ability to walk, bathe, cook, eat, dress, and use the restroom.
+According to Harvard Medical School, regular exercise promotes an older adult’s ability to walk, bathe, cook, eat, dress, and use the restroom.
 If self-reliance is a priority, exercise is one of the best ways to maintain independence for older adults.

-Exercise improves balance for older adults:
+Exercise improves balance for older adults

-Regular exercise means more energy:
+Regular exercise means more energy

-Exercise helps prevent and counteract disease:
+Exercise helps prevent and counteract disease

-Heart disease, osteoporosis, depression and diabetes are common diseases among older adults, and are often deadly.
+Heart disease, osteoporosis, depression, and diabetes are common diseases among older adults, and are often deadly.
 Fortunately, adopting a more active lifestyle can contribute to the prevention of these diseases, or reduce the unpleasant symptoms of these diseases if you already have them.
-If you are at-risk for disease, exercise may be the key to warding off an unpleasant condition.
+If you are at risk for disease, exercise may be the key to warding off an unpleasant condition.

-Regular exercise improves brain function:
+Regular exercise improves brain function

 The Best Exercises for Seniors